mchl-schrdng/cubeguardian/README.md

 ### Getting Started
 To get started with Cube Guardian, you'll need to clone the GitHub repository to your local machine.
-Open your terminal or command prompt and navigate to the directory where you want to store the Cube Guardian project.
+Open your terminal and navigate to the directory where you want to store the Cube Guardian project.
 Then, run the following command:
 ```bash
 git clone https://github.com/mchl-schrdng/cubeguardian.git